rohithegde/rohithegde.github.com/_posts/2023-11-22-intuitive-documentation-strategy.md

 ```

-- Above folder structure is for AWS cloud but it can be extended for multi-cloud.
+- Above folder structure is for Azure cloud but it can be extended for multi-cloud.
 Have a folder for each cloud and a common folder for documentation which is cloud agnostic.
 - Important to have year based folders for easier segregation of ADR like documents which will keep getting created for the lifetime of a product.
 - Essential to have the latest state of the architecture in one place as it provides a high level technical overview of the entire product.
 - The guides folder has onboarding journeys which have to be seen by every new team member.